-There are three broad concepts necessary to understand Ayurveda— dosha (3 qualities), bhūta (5 elements), and dhātu (7 tissues).
+There are three broad concepts necessary to understand Ayurveda—dosha (3 qualities), bhūta (5 elements), and dhātu (7 tissues).
 Let’s look at them one by one, beginning with dosha.

 The term dosha indicates “faults” or disease.
 It is the opposite of the term guna which means “behavior” or innate quality.
 The basic idea is that everything has an expected behavior, which is their guna or quality.
 For instance, fire is expected to be hot, wind is expected to be dry, and therefore these are their guna.
 However, sometimes things may not work as expected, and then we call them faulty.
 But, to define these faults, we must also know the expected behavior.
 Unless we know what the expected behavior is, how can we define what the fault is?
 In that sense, dosha can only be defined in relation to the guna.
 More precisely, dosha is the deviation from guna.
 Ayurveda describes a type of conceptual space in which both guna and dosha can be denoted.
 It is noteworthy, that every living body has its unique guna—called its “constitution”—and therefore we do not expect all bodies to behave the same.
 This can be expressed by the idea that each body has an intended “location” in the conceptual space, but when it becomes diseased, its location is changed.
 The problem for the Ayurveda physician is to figure out the expected behavior based on a faulty condition, and this is not very easy.

-As a crude example, if you are shown a four-wheel car that has a wheel missing, you cannot easily decide if the fix is to add a 4th wheel to the car or to move the 3rd wheel into the center of the car.
+As a crude example, if you are shown a four-wheel car that has a wheel missing, you cannot easily decide if the fix is to add a 4th wheel to the car or to move the 3rd wheel into the center of the car (like a tricycle).
 It is possible that the fault in question is that the car only had 3 wheels but one of the wheels moved to the side.
 It is also possible that the car had 4 wheels but it lost a wheel.

 Unless you know the intended state of the system, it is hard to determine the fault, simply based on observing the faulty condition.
 Since each body has a unique guna, it has a different intended state.
-The primary reason for the failure of any medical system (not just Ayurveda) is that it fails to diagnose the expected state based on a faulty state, because it fails to see the “individual” that is being cured.
+The primary reason for the failure of any medical system (not just Ayurveda) is that it fails to diagnose the expected state based on a faulty state, because it fails to see the uniqueness in each “individual” that is being cured.
 In modern Western medicine, the “individual” is removed from the study to keep the practice “objective”.
-In other words, to remain impartial and objective, medical science applies the same drugs, procedures, and tests for everyone, ignoring their uniqueness.
+In other words, medical science applies the same drugs, procedures, and tests for everyone, ignoring their uniqueness.
 The result is that the prescription and cure creates many side effects, because the doctor is taking a diseased body from one state to another, without understanding the guna or intended state.